 \section{Discussion and Conclusions}

-In this work, we made the first step towards the analysis of gravitational phenomenology for fermionic systems in VSR, by calculating the LO and NLO corrections to the NR Hamiltonian in an accelerated frame.
-The latter is equivalent to the settings of a uniform and homogeneous gravitational field, which can be considered as the first approximation of real gravitational backgrounds. \\ The absence of non-trivial corrections obeserved in the 0PN-expression further demonstrate the elusive nature of VSR realizations of Lorentz-violation.
-However, the new corrections found at 0.5PN depend on the preferred direction introduced in the VSR algebra and can then be used to probe novel Lorentz-violating signatures.
-That would allow us eventually to place new constraints on the VSR parameter in the neutron sector.
-Nevertheless, at the moment gravitational spectroscopy experiments such as \emph{q}\textsc{Bounce} do not measure transitions among states with different spin.
-Thus, new experimental configurations are needed to investigate these perturbations.\\ Another interesting aspect that emerged from our analysis is the peculiar time-dependent behavior of the preferred spatial direction $\vec{\tilde n}$ in accelerated frames.
-In fact, if on the one hand the presence of acceleration is what allows for non-trivial VSR terms, on the other side we have also shown that the greater the acceleration, the more rapidly $\vec{\tilde n}$ tends to anti-align with $\vec a$, making the new VSR correction in \eqref{varnepsilon} vanish, and weakening the relevance of initial conditions.
+In this work, we have taken an initial step toward analyzing the gravitational phenomenology of VSR fermionic systems by computing the leading and next-to-leading order corrections to the non-relativistic Hamiltonian in an accelerated frame.
+That is equivalent to the scenario of a uniform and homogeneous gravitational field, which can be considered as the first approximation to real gravitational backgrounds. \\ The absence of non-trivial modifications observed in the 0PN Hamiltonian further demonstrate the elusive nature of peculiar LV realizations like VSR.
+The new corrections found at 0.5PN depend instead on the preferred direction introduced in the VSR algebra.
+Therefore, they can be used to probe novel Lorentz-violating signatures and set new constraints on the VSR parameter for the neutron sector.
+However, current gravitational spectroscopy experiments, such as \emph{q}\textsc{Bounce}, only measure spin-conserving transitions, which seem not sensible to the VSR perturbations in the 0.5PN spectrum.
+Thus, new experimental configurations are needed to enable the investigation of these effects.\\ Another interesting aspect that emerged from our study is the peculiar time-dependent behavior of the preferred spatial direction $\vec{\tilde n}$ in accelerated frames.
+In fact, while the presence of acceleration is what allows for non-trivial VSR terms, we have also shown that the greater the acceleration, the more rapidly $\vec{\tilde n}$ tends to anti-align with $\vec a$, making the new VSR correction in \eqref{varnepsilon} vanish and weakening the relevance of initial conditions.